ahabra/java-perf/presentation.md

 5. SHA3_256 Apache commons Codec.
 6. SHA3_256 Keccak.
 About 2 to 3 times slower than others.

-The first 5 approaches perform relatively at the same scale.
+The first 5 approaches perform relatively at the same scale, but SHA3 is slower than SHA2.

-If you do not need a secure hash, then there are faster and simple algorithms.
+If you do not need a secure hash, then there are faster and simpler algorithms.
 Consider using `org.apache.commons.codec.digest.XXHash32`.

 <div style="page-break-after: always"></div>